Steve Douglas (sportscaster): Career

+Later life

-Douglas died October 8, 1981 at the age of 70 following an illness.
+Douglas worked for on the public relations staff of the Ontario Jockey Club from 1965 to 1968.
+He then moved to Barrie, where he covered sports for CKVR-TV and CKBB until he was hospitalized in May 1981.
+Douglas died October 8, 1981, at the age of 70 following an illness.
 He was survived by his wife Maria and four children: daughters Ilma Mowery, Frances Nickolaus and Kathryn, and son Michael.